remenraj/learning-programming/Python/automate-boring-stuff-with-python/chapter-3-functions/1_functions_recap.md

 (If there is a global statement for a variable at the top of a function, that variable in that function is a global variable.)
 If there's an assignment statement for a variable in a function, that is a local variable.
 The exception is if there's a global statement for that variable; then it's a global variable.

+A divide-by-zero error happens when Python divides a number by zero.
+Errors cause the program to crash.
+(This doesn't damage your computer at all.
+It's just that the computer doesn't know how to carry out this instruction, so it immediately stops the program by "crashing" rather than continue.)
+An error that happens inside a try block will cause code in the except block to execute.
+That code can handle the error or display a message to the user so that the program can keep going.